traptirathaur/Ultimate-sql-for-data-science/Subqueries/Roadmap.md

-Sbqs are nothing but sql queries nested within another queries(which we call as "Outer query or Main query").
+Sbqs are nothing but sql queries nested within another query(which we call as "Outer query or Main query").
 Sbqs must always be enclosed within parenthesis().

 #### Practicing SQL Subqueries (from Basic to Advanced)